Mardi Gras is almost here. Before you head out to the parades, let’s learn about the Mardi Gras symbols, and why they represent the holiday!

 - All Saint’s Day – If you enjoyed learning the religious history of Mardi Gras, make sure you check out our guide to All Saint’s Day, another religious holiday with a fascinating history.

-- Chinese zodiac signs – The Chinese zodiac is represented by twelve animals (the ox, the pig, the tiger, etc).
+- Chinese zodiac signs – The Chinese zodiac is represented by twelve animals (the ox, the pig, the tiger, the rabbit, etc).
 Head to the post to find out what animal represents the year you were born and how the Chinese zodiac came to be.

 - History of Gingerbread – Gingerbread is so much more than a tasty Christmas cookie – historically it was a superstitious way to attract a husband.
 Visit the post to learn more.